 We hope you love this delicious, spring-inspired salad as much as we do.
 Take advantage of the fresh produce while it is available and at peak season!
 You really can’t beat a fresh strawberry salad full of delicious veggies too.

-Sign up with your email address as well to get even more amazing salad recipes or simply browse our site for a few minutes to find some other exciting new recipes to add to your arsenal.Print
+Sign up with your email address as well to get even more amazing salad recipes like this Greek Pasta Salad or simply browse our site for a few minutes to find some other exciting new recipes to add to your arsenal.Print

 Fresh and delicious salad made with asparagus, strawberries and spinach.